cdonges/ddd-outback-2025/slidev/slides.md

 ## However
 - Slower to get value
-- Cost and load on distibuted cache
+- Cost and load on distributed cache

 ---
 transition: slide-left